Medicine in extreme conditions

 The Graduates from the Course will be awarded with the „DiMM“ Diploma in Mountain Medicine, which is approved by the MedCom UIAA, ICAR and ISMM.

 The Course is rated 84 credits in the evaluation of the Czech Medical Chamber, and it is a recognized program in the Further Education in Medicine.
+Moreover, the Course offers an exceptional opportunity to experience the mountain rescue in some of the alpine rescue centres in France and Switzerland.

 About the Training Center